Brahmavidya

 A unique academic seminar dedicated to the study and interpretation of classical texts in music and dance, conducted annually in an intimate gurugruha setting.

-Brahmavidya is now a recognized centre for distance and continuing education in fine arts under Dravidian University, Kuppam.
+Brahmavidya is recognized as research and study centre for distance and continuing education in Sangita, Natya, Yoga and Ayurveda.
+The University is a NAAC A accredited prestigious University.
 This provides aspiring students and researchers with access to accredited degrees and certification.
+The application of these many value based systems of education are world wide and has a unified credit base.

 Our Vision